KaushikDev/forParents/README.md

 # tribute
-A short tribute to my hero
+A short tribute to Elon Musk